 Samb is better than I thought he was.
 He has some very good basketball instincts and coordination and a really nice looking mid range J. He rebounds above the rim and keeps the ball high, and always dunks with two hands.
 The only drawback right now is strength and conditioning, which is fixable, especially with Arnie Kander.
 I see no problem bringing him over for some d-league development.
 Samb is the epitome of a low-risk high-reward type of investment.

 He is weak, but he fights.
 Our other choice of who to play in the rotation is Mohammed right now.
 Mohammed is just as weak, and does not even give effort to stay near the basket.
 The slightest push, and Mohammed comes flying far from the basket and any chance of a rebound.
 Since we have to have some center in the rotation, I say play Samb.
 This does not mean he has to play a whole lot.
 Maybe 7 to 10 minutes a game.
 Just enough to make the other team think we have a tall center they have to worry about when they shoot.
 Keep them looking over their shoulder a bit.

 Samb is slow.
 His decision making lags behind.
 He is late to react on defense.
 He really can't score unless he's open.
 He's got no post up game.
 He has no offense outside 6 feet unless there's no opponent within 20 ft of him.
 He's plain not ready.
 He needs to go play in NBDL.

 right.
 Talk of him in the rotation is premature but on the roster...its not a stretch seeing as our other option is to buy him out of his next contract.

 its part of the reason for the 15 man roster so you could carry players that were projects. only 12 can be active for any game anyways.

+He's not looking as good as he did last year, but the summer league is a gurads league.
 Big men aren't generally the focus, however, I will say the Pistons do a better job than most keeping it distributed pretty good.